This blog post is for all those awesome podcasters out there who have been too nervous to start reaching out to potential business sponsors. 🙋♀️

 Where to Find Sponsors

 Ok, you’ve got your pitch deck and you are ready to start making moves… 🚀 but where are you making these moves?
 In the podcast world, there are four main venue types where you can find podcast sponsors in order to monetize your podcast.

 This is very much the old school way. 👨🦳 You do your research, you pitch the company, you make a deal with the company.
 Yay!
 It’s simple, but it certainly isn’t easiest way to secure podcast sponsors.

 This approach requires a lot of research and a lot of outreach on your part.
 You want to find companies and brands that are likely to want to reach your specific audience demographics.
-You want to learn what they are currently doing in terms of advertising and media.
-You also want to find exactly who in the company you should be reaching out to.
+Then learn what they are currently doing in terms of advertising and media.
+You also want to figure out exactly who in the company you should be reaching out to.

 After you do this research, you need to write a succinct, engaging email with your pitch deck attached. 💌 The email should be personalized for that specific company.
 The body of the email needs to say exactly how advertising on your podcast would benefit them– the more specific the data on your niche audience, the better.
 Close your email with a request to schedule a phone call to further talk over how your podcast can help their advertising efforts.
 If you don’t hear back in a week, send a kind follow-up email.

 Remember, rejection is the norm.
 That’s just the life of sales.
 If you get one ‘yes’ to a follow-up phone call out of fifty emails sent, you’re doing good.

 Pros ✅ : You get 100% of the money of an ad sale– there is no middleman.
 Also, you are building your network.
 A company might say ‘no’ initially, but down the road, they might come back to you about a partnership.
 You may also get more listeners- a company may say ‘no’ to advertising, but the folks you were in contact with might become loyal listeners!